Holy Cross Catholic Primary School

 For PE all children are expected to wear a plain white T-shirt, plain navy shorts and plain navy tracksuit bottoms for outdoor games in the winter.
 All children need plimsolls or trainers for outdoor games.
 These should be kept in a drawstring bag in School.

-In warm weather children may wear a Holy Cross School cap and suncream must be applied before coming to School during hot weather.
+In warm weather children may wear a Holy Cross School cap and a pair of sunglasses.
+Suncream must be applied before coming to School during hot weather.

 Parent and Teacher Association (PTA)

 If children have slight accidents in School they are treated by a trained first aider.
 If an accident appears to be serious parents will be notified should hospital treatment be necessary.
 Parents may be notified by phone if a child has a bump to the head.
 For other injuries we will send a note.
 All accidents are recorded in the accident book.
-If your child requires medication in School it must be prescribed by a doctor and a form from the School Office must be completed by parents to allow the School to administer it.
+If your child requires medication in School a form from the School Office must be completed by parents to allow the School to administer it.

 If your child becomes unwell we will let you know and ask you to come to School if necessary.
 It is therefore very important that the School has a telephone number where parents or carers may be contacted during school hours.
 If this changes we must be notified immediately.